French corvette Bacchante (1795)

-The French corvette Bacchante was launched in 1795 as the second of the four-vessel Serpente class of corvettes.
+The French corvette Bacchante was launched in 1795 as one of the four Serpente-class corvettes built for the French Navy.
 She served for almost two years as a privateer, before returning to the service of the French Navy.
 After HMS Endymion captured her in 1803, the Royal Navy took her in under her existing name as a 20-gun post ship.
 Bacchante served in the West Indies, where she captured several armed Spanish and French vessels before the Navy sold her in 1809.

 French service

 Bacchante was built to a design by Charles-Henri Tellier.
 She was a "flat-bottomed vessel, destined to protect the entrances to rivers".

 Between 1797 and 1798 Bacchante served as a privateer under Captain Pierre Lefortier.

 By 1801 Bacchante was back in naval service and at Havre under the command of lieutenant de vaisseau Bellenger.
 In 1802 and 1803, sailed Brest-San Domingo-Brest.
 At the outbreak of war after the collapse of the Treaty of Amiens, Bacchante came under the command of lieutenant de vaisseau François-Louis Kerimel and joined Volage and Observateur.